The best headphones for watching TV are right here!

 - More expensive than the top pick

-Bose covers a lot of good ground with the NCH 700, including excellent ANC performance, sound quality, and comfort.

-Best Home Theater: Sennheiser RS 175
+Best home theater: Sennheiser RS 175

 When outfitting your home theater is your focus, Sennheiser's RS 175 are made to play the role of dedicated headphones.
-These aren't really the cans you would use to do anything else, since they're an RF (radio frequency) pair operating through a 2.4GHz wireless connection.
-The base station connects to the TV, but the headphones connect wirelessly, and the range is between 100-300 feet, so you can move around a fair bit wearing these.
+These aren't really the cans you would use to do anything else since they're an RF (radio frequency) pair operating through a 2.4GHz wireless connection.
+The base station connects to the TV, but the headphones connect wirelessly, and the range is between 100 to 300 feet, so you can move around a fair bit wearing these.

 With a digital optical audio connection, you have an easy path to setting these up because most TVs from the last decade will have that port.
-If for whatever reason, it doesn't, you can also use the 3.5mm headphone jack instead.
+If, for whatever reason, it doesn't, you can also use the 3.5mm headphone jack instead.
 The plug-and-play setup is great, and so is the scalability.
 If you want, you can add a second pair of RS 175 headphones to the same base station so you can watch along with someone else at the respective volumes you prefer.

 They also sound great, with a rich and warm soundstage that should play well, no matter the content you watch.
 The Surround Sound setting is a mixed bag, as it's not as good as more current virtual surround technologies, but it's there if you want it.